Be Aware Special: Card Not Present scam happening nationwide

 It has been bought to the IGA’s attention that the re-occurring Card Not Present scam, where goods (often tyres) or vehicles are purchased over the phone using stolen credit card details, is now happening nationwide on both credit and debit cards.

-As in previous attempts at defrauding garages, the vehicles are being collected within 24 hours of the fraudulent purchase.
+In previous attempts at defrauding garages, goods such as vehicles have been collected within 24 hours of the fraudulent purchase.
 Further purchases are also attempted before the credit card company charges back the outstanding balance, leaving the trader with no goods/vehicles and no payment.

 A new development in a recent instance is that the card details used to conduct the purchase have been stolen from another garage business, who shared them via an online transaction to purchase parts.